BIMSBbioinfo/multiomics_vs_panelseq/README.md

 ## Analysing BeatAML dataset

 Below is a description of how to download, process and analyse BeatAML dataset from the [orcestra.ca database](https://www.orcestra.ca/pset/canonical).
-The outputs of the scripts can be found under ./data.
+The outputs of the scripts can be found under ./data or ./results folders.

 	- data/beatAML.prepared.RDS (output from step 2)
-	- data/beatAML.stats.tsv and data/beatAML.plot.pdf (output from step 3)
+	- results/beatAML.stats.tsv and results/beatAML.plot.pdf (output from step 3)

 1. First create a working folder: